View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 10. Test out hundreds of authentic BBQ and seafood spots around the city.

-16. Texans love Texas.
+16. Texans Love Texas

-Whatever brings you to southeast Texas, living in Houston is sure to be an adventure.
+Whatever brings you to the Lone Star State, living in Houston, Texas, is sure to be an adventure.
 The city is filled with some of the friendliest people in the country, so getting to know its diverse cultural landscape may be one of the most fun and rewarding experiences in your lifetime.
 We hope you send us your best Tex-Mex and BBQ recommendations while you’re at it!

 Amelia England is a content writer and regular contributor to the PODS Blog.
 Between college, grad school, and seasonal adventures, she has downsized and relocated over 25 times.

-Editor’s note: For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.
+Editor’s note: Average and median rent prices were obtained from RentCafe, Zumper, and Zillow; average home values were obtained from Zillow; and median home sale prices were obtained from Redfin.
+For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.

-#1 moving and storage company of 2024
+#1 moving and storage company of 2025

 No one understands complex moves and home renovation projects like PODS.